-The National Police Chiefs' Council- When to call the police guidance
+The National Police Chiefs' Council- When to call the police guidance circumstances improve - the child's best interests must always come first

 This advice covers incidents on school and college premises where students have potentially committed a crime.
 It provides guidance on what schools and colleges should bear in mind when considering contacting the police.
 This advice covers the following situations: